 \subsection{Measuring the Material Property of Paper}

-To use our framework, we must develop a way to accurately measure the parameter $L_{gb}$ for a particular piece of paper.
-As mentioned previously, $L_{gb}$ encapsulates the influence of bending and gravity.
-With this in mind, we propose a simple way to measure the parameter.
+To use our framework, we must develop a way to accurately measure the parameter $L_{gb}$.
+Recall that $L_{gb}$ is composed of the bending stiffness $k_b = Eh^3/12$ and density $\rho$.
+Therefore, we need only measure this single quantity to describe the paper's material properties.
+We next propose a simple way to measure the parameter.

-As shown in Fig.~\ref{fig:measurement}(a), when one end of the paper is fixed, the paper will deform due to the coupling of bending and gravitational energy.
-Therefore, the following mapping relationship exists:
+As shown in Fig.~\ref{fig:measurement}(a), when one end of the paper is fixed, it will deform due to the coupling of bending and gravitational energy.
+As $L_{gb}$ encapsulates the influence of bending and gravity on the paper, we have the following mapping:

-where $l_h$ is the vertical distance from the free end to the fixed end and $L$ is the total length of the paper.
-We can obtain the mapping relationship $\mathcal L(\epsilon)$ using numerical simulations, which is shown in Fig.~\ref{fig:measurement}(b).
+where $l_h$ is the vertical distance from the free end to the fixed end and $l$ is the total length of the paper.
+We can obtain the mapping $\mathcal L(\epsilon)$ using numerical simulations (Fig.~\ref{fig:measurement}(b)).
 With this mapping known, simple algebra can be performed to obtain $L_{gb}$.
-First, we measure the ratio $\epsilon = l_h/L$ for a particular paper to obtain its corresponding normalized total length $\bar L$.
-Then, the value of $L_{gb}$ can be calculated simply by $L_{gb} = L / \bar L$.
-Once we obtain $L_{gb}$, we can now use the non-dimensionlized mapping relationship in (\ref{eq:mapping_without_unit}) to find the optimal path for manipulating the paper.
+First, we measure the ratio $\epsilon = l_h/l$ for a particular paper to obtain its corresponding normalized total length $\bar l$.
+Then, the value of $L_{gb}$ can be calculated simply by $L_{gb} = l / \bar l$.
+Once we obtain $L_{gb}$, we can now use the non-dimensionlized mapping (\ref{eq:mapping_without_unit}) to find the optimal path for manipulating the paper.